mrcuizhe/interacCircos/README.md

 A R package for Next generation Circos(NGCircos)

 ## Introduction
-NGCircos is developed in JavaScripts and published at https://wlcb.oit.uci.edu/NG-Circos
+NGCircos is developed in JavaScripts based on D3.js and JQuery.js NGCircos is originally published at NAR Genomics and Bioinformatics and available at https://wlcb.oit.uci.edu/NG-Circos

 We developed this R packaged for NGCircos based on htmlwidget framework